Dr. Marco Solmi profile picture

 Dr. Solmi's current ongoing research activities include:

-1. U-REACH (www.u-reach.org) stands for Umbrella-Review, Evaluation, Analysis and Communication Hub.
+1. U-REACH transdiagnostic (www.u-reach.org) stands for Umbrella-Review, Evaluation, Analysis and Communication Hub.
 It is an initiative and methodological framework designed to bridge the gap between complex scientific evidence and the real world.
 Its primary goal is to make high-quality health data accessible, understandable, and useful for everyone—including clinicians, patients, and the general public—rather than keeping it locked in academic journals.

-2. Real world evidence studies form international cohorts on risk prediction: This cohort study using neuroblu data aims to replicate an existing prediction model to forecast the onset of a subsequent first psychotic or bipolar disorder in individuals with a non-psychotic/non-bipolar mental disorder.
-Student: Gabriele Lo Buglio
+1. A cohort study using NeuroBlu data aims to replicate an existing prediction model to forecast the onset of a subsequent first psychotic or bipolar disorder in individuals with a non-psychotic/non-bipolar mental disorder.
+Postdoctoral Fellow: Gabriele Lo Buglio

 News